 The Army promptly announced that the President had read from the wrong column on the chart, and a million weapons had not been stolen.
 The furor died down.
 Maybe this was not such a very big problem.
 Just another of President Petro's big announcements about nothing much.

-But while it corrected the figures, EL TIEMPO reported on May 2 that, just from the arsenal at La Guajira, the missing items are "3,696 grenades of different types, 3,694 hand grenades, 2 Spike missiles and 37 antitank missiles, 17,456 antitank charges, 128,036 munitions of various calibers, and 550 RPG rockets."
-As of the date of its report, EL TIEMPO had not yet

-Action On Colombia is the official newsletter of the Colombia Support Network, a national peace and justice network of groups and individuals working to promote respect for human rights in Colombia and a just relationship between the United States and Colombia through grassroots activism. received the accurate report on weapons missing from the arsenal at Tolemaida. ("Las dudas por la cifra que reporta sobre robo de armas en Tolemaida y La Guajira," May 2, 2024.)
+But while it corrected the figures, EL TIEMPO reported on May 2 that, just from the arsenal at La Guajira, the missing items are 3,696 grenades of different types, 3,694 hand grenades, 2 Spike missiles and 37 antitank missiles, 17,456 antitank charges, 128,036 munitions of various calibers, and 550 RPG rockets.
+As of the date of its report, EL TIEMPO had not yet received the accurate report on weapons missing from the arsenal at Tolemaida. ("Las dudas por la cifra que reporta sobre robo de armas en Tolemaida y La Guajira", May 2, 2024.)

 The Minister of Defense pointed out that, obviously, the investigation would have to continue.
-Not only are there very significant amounts of weaponry and explosives missing, but the arsenals appear to contain weapons that are not listed in Army records and do not belong to the Army.
-INFOBAE, May 7, 2024.
+Not only are there very significant amounts of weaponry and explosives missing, the arsenals appear to contain weapons that are not listed in Army records and do not belong to the Army.
+INFOBAE, May 7, 2024..